ir-rafio/IJPC-2024-Problemset/Editorial.md

 <details>
 <summary>Solution</summary>

-You have two unknown variables and only one equations.
+You have two unknown variables and only one equation.
 So you can choose a value for one of the variables and try to solve the equation for the other.

 Let's start with $x=1$.